EllyPirelly/project-portfolio/README.md

 ### What is this about?

-- a first draft of my portfolio site where I try out things
+- first draft of my portfolio site where I try out things
-- at time of writing, nothing's final, not even content
+- first draft is NOT modular on purpose, as I've developped content and design along the way, so extent of site was unclear when starting
+- next step (when finished) will be refactoring this portfolio site to a modular approach

 ### Preconditions

+- figure out design yourself
+- figure out possible content
 - build this with HTML, SCSS, (plain) JavaScript
 - try out [parcel.js](https://parceljs.org/getting_started.html), as a less work intense bundler than Webpack